mrwishart/CRUD_functionality_lab/README.md

 # CRUD Functionality Lab

 Week 3, Day 2 afternoon lab at CodeClan.
-Designed to enforced CRUD functionality to an SQL/Ruby program
+Designed to enforced CRUD functionality to an SQL/Ruby program.
+Paired with Ross

 Original brief: